javascript-obfuscator/javascript-obfuscator/README.md

 **Example:**
 Your readable code like `return qty * price` becomes a list of numbers like `[0x15,0x03,0x17,...]` that only the embedded VM interpreter can execute.
 The original logic is no longer visible as JavaScript.

-### `vmObfuscationThreshold`
-Type: `number` Default: `1`

-Controls what percentage of your root-level functions get VM protection.

-> **Warning:** Values other than `1` may cause runtime bugs when VM-obfuscated and non-VM-obfuscated code share top-level variables.
-A value of `1` is strongly recommended.
-For selective function obfuscation, use `vmTargetFunctionsMode: 'comment'` with the `// javascript-obfuscator:vm` directive instead.

-### `vmPreprocessIdentifiers`
-Type: `boolean` Default: `true`

-Renames all non-global identifiers to unique hexadecimal names before VM obfuscation.
-This eliminates variable shadowing that can cause scope resolution issues in the VM bytecode.

-**When to disable:** Only disable this if you encounter specific compatibility issues.
-The preprocessing step ensures correct variable resolution in complex nested scopes.

 ### `vmTargetFunctions`
 Type: `string[]` Default: `[]`